- Why should I support Health Poverty Action?

 - You can also donate online via CAFAmerica, nominating Health Unlimited as your chosen nonprofit.
 For further information, please visit the CAFAmerica website

 Yes.
 As well as being highly tax effective for you; your shares can make a huge difference in tackling poverty and improving health.
 It brings you tax relief benefit in two ways:

 - Income Tax relief on the value of the shares

 If you would like to donate some shares to us, please follow these simple steps:

 - Obtain a stock transfer form from the registrar who acts for the company in which you have shares.
 The name of the registrar will usually be shown at the bottom of your share certificate.
 On the stock transfer form, in the box entitled ‘Full name and postal address of the person to whom the security is transferred’, please write: Health Poverty Action, Ground Floor, 31-33 Bondway, London, SW8 1SJ.
 Complete, sign and date the form as appropriate and send to Helen Stack at the address above.
 Don’t forget to keep copies of transfer forms for your records (and for your tax return).

 You can get more information by visiting HM Revenue & Customs, and see leaflet IR178 – Giving shares and securities to charity.
 We advise that you talk to a financial adviser before making any decisions.

 Yes, Health Poverty Action is a member of the Fundraising Standards Board and as such, we are committed to ethical, honest and transparent fundraising.
 As part of our membership we abide by the Fundraising Promise.

-Please email Sarah at email@example.com if you have any comments or complaints about the way we fundraise.
+Please email Sabrina at email@example.com if you have any comments or complaints about the way we fundraise.